 Remodelling, on the other hand, essentially refers to changing a building, perhaps through altering its layout or extending.

 Of course what most owners of old houses end up doing is a combination of the two — returning original features and the bare bones of the property to their former glory whilst playing around with the layout in order to make the house more suitable for modern-day living.

-The potential to make a quick profit by renovating a house means there is often premium placed on houses in need of modernisation.
-Whilst you don’t want to pay over the odds for any property, the demand for renovation projects means that you will need to move quickly, so make sure you are in the best financial position possible before you make an offer.
+There is often premium placed on houses in need of modernisation.
+Obviously you don’t want to pay over the odds for any property, but the demand for renovation projects means that you will need to move quickly — so make sure you are in the best financial position possible before you make an offer.

-It is not uncommon for renovation projects to be sold at auction, or else end up going to sealed bids, or best and final offers, and knowing how these processes work is vital if you are to be the successful bidder.
+Renovation projects are often sold at auction, or else end up going to sealed bids, or 'best and final offers', so knowing how these processes work is vital if you re serious about buying the house.

-Apart from the work involved in renovating a house, there are other additional costs that should be factored in before making an offer:
+Do bear in mind before taking the leap that, apart from the work involved in renovating a house, there are other additional costs that should be factored in:

 - Reconnection fees: It may be necessary to connect or re-connect a water supply.
 If there was one it may have been disconnected.
 Electricity will also be required for power tools or day-to-day living if you plan on staying on site.